Great exponents of renaissance, baroque and romantic painting on auction

 The Neapolitan Baroque still life school, highly appreciated in the antiquarian market, as well as among collectors and art historians, enjoyed a spectacular development, leaving behind the splendors of the 16th century and progressing within a fully Baroque style in which Gasparo Lopeztogether with Tommaso Realfonso and Nicola Casissa, occupied an unquestionable place.

-Precisely, a pair of vases by Gasparo Lopez (nicknamed Gasparo Dei Fiori) is another of the pieces to be highlighted within Setdart’s current tenders.
+Precisely, it is a pair of vases by Gasparo Lopez (nicknamed Gasparo Dei Fiori) another of the pieces to be highlighted within Setdart’s ongoing tenders on February 20th and 21st.
 The exuberant bouquets contrast with the simple parapets and vases that hold them.

 We now change time and place to admire an iconic painting by the nineteenth-century Danish artist Harald Jerichau, The Plain of Sardis, Asia Minor.
 In theme and composition, this cornerstone of Danish Romanticism follows the same model as Jerichau’s 1878 painting, The Plain at Sardes, now in the Statens Museum for Kunst in Denmark.